 - the ability to cope with criticism and learn from it

 You may want to specialise further, learn additional performance skills or do academic research into an aspect of your subject that interests you.
-Alternatively, you may take a vocational course, such as a diploma in arts administration or a teaching certificate, which will open up alternative areas of employment.
+Alternatively, you may take a vocational course, such as a diploma in arts administration or a teaching certificate, which will open alternative areas of employment.

 Continuing your education while taking the first steps to becoming established can ease the transition from student to professional performer.
 It also means that the opportunity to take part in student performances and festivals is still open - many dancers, actors and musicians have started their careers through this route.